 6. Discovered novel targetable molecular pathways and organ cross-talk contributing to cachexia in cancer and burns.

 Our current work focuses upon studying these novel molecular and organ cross-talk pathways in cell cultures and animal models.
 At the same time we are undertaking clinical studies in cancer cachexia.
 At this time we are searching for funding for a proposed clinical trial to treat cachexia in patients with pancreatic cancer as well as to examine the systemic response and rates of muscle and fat wasting in an open trial in pancreatic cancer.

-I am the founding director of the IU Simon Cancer Center Cachexia Working Group and the IUPUI Center for Cachexia Research Innovation and Therapy.
+I am the founding director of the IU Simon Cancer Center Cachexia Working Group and the former IUPUI Center for Cachexia Research Innovation and Therapy.
+I am co-founder and incoming President of the Cancer Cachexia Society.
 Through multi-disciplinary collaboration, these groups seek to improve diagnosis, treatment and educational outreach for patients with cachexia.

 PRIOR WORK ON LETHAL INJECTION FOR EXECUTION